genesiscloud/genesis-cloud-inference-articles/art03.md

 ## Conclusion

-Analysis of these performance data reveals that using TensorRT provides substantial performance increase compared to any previously considered deployment methods.
+Analysis of these performance data reveals that using TensorRT provides substantial performance increase compared to all previously considered deployment methods.

 Differences between TensorRT performance data for Python and C++ are within the experimental error.